digitranslab/jumpstart/docs/versioned_docs/version-2.10.0/setup/ecs.md

 4. Create a service to run your task definition within your cluster.
     - Select launch type as Fargate.
     - Set operating system family as Linux
-    - Select task definition family as the one created earlier. ex: `tooljet-ce`
+    - Select task definition family as the one created earlier. ex: `jumpstart-ce`
     - Select the cluster and set the service name
     - You can set the number of tasks to start with as two
     - Rest of the values can be kept as default